krishnadevz/MongoDBNotes/MongoDBNotes.md

 binary JSON
 optimized for speed flexibility space high performance
 * Data in MongoDB stored in BSON format both internally and over the network.
+* In mongoDB data is stored in BSON but viewed in JSON because it is more human reable than binary BSON format.